Certificates / Memberships / Certifications

 The same applies to any professional memberships and/or certifications you have

 The City of Flagstaff and the Arizona Board of Regents on behalf of Northern Arizona University entered into an Intergovernmental Agreement (IGA) in support of an Internship program.
 As City Internship opportunities becomes available, City Supervisors will post Internship descriptions, as is customary for the City, and to "Handshake" (the University's online job and Internship platform.
-Please see the links below for copies of training materials:
+Copies of training materials:

 Supervisors Required Training